 In this issue we will we will discuss the unexpected ways your company can become the victim of a security breach.

 The 2013 Information Security Tracker conducted via Ipsos Reid, revealed that 53 percent of U.S. businesses, both small and large, mistakenly believe that a loss of data would not impact their business .
 When it comes to preventing information security breaches and safeguarding your business, one of your business’ greatest enemies is a lack of awareness.
 The information provided below provides advice on how not to let both the most common and uncommon risks turn your company into a victim of a security breach.

 In today’s on-the-go economy, chances are high that your employees spend as much time out of the office as they do inside it.
 However, next time an employee stays at a hotel, think twice and don’t let the following story become a reality:

-The 2013 Information Security Tracker revealed that 55 per cent of Canadian businesses mistakenly believe that a data breach would not seriously impact their business; however, a data breach can not only lead to potential financial damage – it could create a loss of reputation and diminished trust.
+The 2013 Information Security Tracker revealed that 53 percent of U.S. businesses mistakenly believe that a data breach would not seriously impact their business; however, a data breach can not only lead to potential financial damage – it could create a loss of reputation and diminished trust.

 By following a number of information security protocols and policies, you can better arm your company and your staff against taking unexpected risks with sensitive information and prevent the above story from becoming a reality.

 It’s important to be aware of all potential information security threats in order to protect your business both inside and outside of the office.
 Keep in mind the variety of common locations where fraud may occur.

 Outside of the office, take precautions when you or your colleagues possess sensitive information while in hotels, restaurants, airports or off site meetings.
 Ensure that documents are not left in cars or not closely watched while taking public transit.